Havner/trainsim-helper/main/readme.txt

   To see this in action look here: http://forums.uktrainsim.com/viewtopic.php?p=1723307#p1723307

+  b) Change the direction of the loco

+  Sometimes when you change sides of the loco the game does not treat it as such and return values as if you were driving backwards.
+Sometimes you just need to drive backwards as the scenario/loco requires that.
+For such cases I made a keyboard shortcuts that "inverts" the overlay display.
+It treats driving backwards as forwards.
+Hit SHIFT+ALT+S and you're set.
+The speed will be positive again, the odometer and countdown will work properly.

 8. Additional steamers support

   From version 0.5 the steamers received additional support.
-For the controlling nothing's changed.
-You still have Regulator(Throttle), Reverser and Brakes.
-The change is with the Overlay.
+For the controlling not much has changed changed.
+You have Regulator (Throttle), Reverser and Brakes as usual.
+The Small Ejector, Blower, Damper are steamer specific axes you can asign.

   - Boiler pressure got added with color indicators depending on whether the pressure is increasing (green), constant (grey) and decreasing (red).
-  - Steam chest pressure in the indicators section.
-Some steamers have this.
+  - Steam chest pressure and s team heating in the indicators section.
+Some steamers have those.
   - Additional section for the driver's controls.
 This is something I have not done for non-steamers as there is no need.
 You can usualy see in what state your headlights, wipers or other non essential stuff is.
 This is not necessarily true for steamers as the valves can be hard to read and sometimes are in difficult to see locations.
-This is not a complete list, but I've added them based on the locos I own (list below) and they are shared throughout most steamers.
+This is not a complete list, but I've added them based on the locos I own and they are shared throughout most steamers.
 If a control is not there you can still drive without problems.
 Let me know if there is a control from a steamer I don't own and you'd like it to be there.
 Those controls have been added to the new section on the left hand side of the screen, right of the main overlay.
   - Additional section for the fireman's controls and indicators.
 Those are the things that are disabled with auto fireman plus water and firebox levels.
 You can use it with manual fireman or just see how the auto fireman is working.
 Also there are safety valves that are always automatic.

-  Steamers I have for which I've added all the indicators:
-  - Black 5 4-6-0            (EU pack)
-  - BR52 2-10-0              (EU pack)
-  - 7F 2-8-0                 (EU pack)
-  - Fowler 4F                (Academy)
+  The standard RSC/DTG steamers should display all their indicators.
+They all are fairly generic and similar to each other so they should be fully supported.
+I try to add indicators for realistic 3rd party steamers but I don't own many of those yet.

+  Right now those have been checked:
+  - 56xx (VictoryWorks)
-  - GWR Modified Hall        (West Somerset Railway)
+  - GWR Steam Motor (VictoryWorks)
-  - SDJR 7F                  (West Somerset Railway)
-  - Castle Class             (DLC)
-  - Class A4 Pacifics        (DLC)
-  - Duches of Sutherland     (DLC)
+  - J94 Memories of Maerdy (MeshTools)

-  - The Spirit of Halloween  (Halloween Route 2014)
+  I hope to have FEF-3 in the next version.

+  Final note: if the steamer is not on this list it doesn't mean it won't work.
+It will.
+You just probably won't see all the essential valves in the overlay.
+But you can still use it.

+9. Additional tools

+  a) Data Extractor

+  In the tools directory you'll also find a small utility called Data Extractor.
+It's a tool that parses information from engine and input mappers bin files for you to read.
+It can be used to see what notched values a loco has (although there are complicated cases where it won't work properly).
+It also can show you loco's default keyboard shortcuts.

-9. Full description
+10. Full technical description

   First of all why have I wrote it?
   - I hate F3/F4 views, they kill immersion for me, obscure the